The 6 Best Ways To Stay Hydrated in Colorado

 Do you need a cup of joe to get started in the morning?
 You may want to think of an alternative pick-me-up once you get to Colorado.
 It’s important to know that caffeine is a diuretic and may inhibit your body’s water absorption.
 Do what you can to limit liquid intake to mostly plain water.

-6. Discover the benefits of IV Hydration
+6. Discover the benefits of IV Hydration in Colorado Springs

 There is no better way to stay fully hydrated while in Colorado than using IV hydration therapy.
 Our Elevate Hydration package is packed with everything your body needs to prepare for the Colorado alpine, rapidly rehydrating your body and mind.
 Vitamins and electrolytes are, like b12, are infused into your unique IV mix, giving your body lasting protection against dehydration when journeying into the wild peaks of Colorado Springs.